basicallydan/danhough.com/_posts/2015-08-16-average-day-in-seoul.markdown

 ## Roll With It

-Another important part of my daily routine is the daily *Oasis* listening session, which normally happens after I've finished my homework.
+Another important part of my routine is the daily *Oasis* listening session, which normally happens after I've finished my homework.

 Your average Korean shop, café, restaurant or bouldering gym will play three songs from *(What's the Story) Morning Glory?* in immediate succession.
 100% of the time this mini-playlist will include *Wonderwall*, and then usually *Don't Look Back in Anger* and *She's Electric*.
 Sometimes, to mix it up, *Roll With It* makes an appearance.
 Sometimes twice.